ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Internal variables solve two tasks:

-1. They pass information from the shell to the application it runs.
+1. They pass information from the shell to the applications it runs.

 2. They store the current state of the interpreter.